Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 Essentially, Andrews curves work by mapping each observation, i.e. each Iris example onto a function.
 It has been shown the Andrews curves are able to preserve means, distance and variances, which means that Andrews curves that are represented by functions close together suggest that the corresponding data points will also be close together.

 By coloring these curves differently for each class (or in this case species) it is possible to visualize data clustering in the Iris dataset.
 Curves belonging to samples of the same class will usually be closer together and form larger structures (See Index[11] output below) [14].
-The output (Index[11]) can be seen in this URL: https://image.ibb.co/ceiCjn/Index11.png

 <img src="https://image.ibb.co/ceiCjn/Index11.png" alt="Index11" border="0" />